 Calandrinia creethae Tratman ex Morrison

-Calandrinia creethae is a prostrate to low annual herb up to 2 inches (5 cm) tall.
-The leaves are succulent, up to 2.4 inches (6 cm) long, with an elongated (often balloon) shape.
-The foliage can vary in color from bright green to yellow and pink.
-Flowers appear on long branched stems, in clusters of 10 or more.
-They are six-petaled blooms up to 0.5 inch (1.3 cm) in diameter, with long stamens and are white or mauve in color.
-Flowering usually occurs in spring.
+Calandrinia creethae, also known as Rumicastrum creethae, is a low-growing annual plant with prostrate stems and fleshy, elongated, often balloon-shaped leaves.
+It grows up to 2 inches (5 cm) tall.
+Leaves are up to 2.4 inches (6 cm) long and vary in color from bright green to yellow and pink.
+Flowers appear in clusters of 10 or more on long branched stalks, usually in spring.
+They are white or mauve, 6-petaled, with long stamens, up to 0.5 inches (1.2 cm) in diameter.

 How to Grow and Care

-Calandrinia plants are very easy to care for as they can tolerate prolonged dry periods.
-They do not like to much water, especially in the winter.
-Plants are able to grow as a short lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self seed in situ.
+Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
+They do not like too much water, especially in the winter.
+Plants can grow as short-lived perennials in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allowing plants to self-seed in situ.

-If you plan to grow outdoors from seed then Calandrinia species should be sown at a depth of 0.1 inch (3 mm) after the last frost of spring.
-If you prefer to start off Calandrinia as seeds indoors then they should be started off about eight weeks before they are due to be put out.
+If you plan to grow outdoors from seed, Calandrinia species should be sown at a depth of 0.1 inches (0.3 cm) after the last frost of spring.
+If you prefer to start Calandrinias as seeds indoors, they should be started about eight weeks before they are put out.